CSIRT-SK/viruschecker/README.md

 We provide documentation for two ways of deploying driver programs - on Windows based virtual machines or on Linux based virtual machines.
-We assume that the VirtualBox is used as an virtualization platform.
+We assume that the VirtualBox is used as a virtualization platform.
 The first way allows you to reuse some spare licenses for Windows or antivirus solutions.
 The other way is usually less demanding on computer resources.